Deep Feature Fusion for Mitosis Counting

 This image segmentation network requires ground truth images for training.
-In other words, a black image with a white mask in the area of localization needs to be fed to the network, simultaneously, with each RGB (red, green, blue color scale) image subsection (described in 5.1), as shown in Figure \ref{mfrcnn} labeled part 1.
-Ground truth data for the segmentation network is created for each image subsection in the training set by drawing a square of black pixels the same size as each image subsection, with a white circle of pixels in the same location of mitosis using the annotated coordinates of the mitosis location (provided with the dataset.)
-Images input into U-net must also be slightly downsized to avoid padding issues.
-U-net is then trained for 80 iterations on half of the Faster R-CNN training set (consisting of only the Aperio scanner images and their corresponding ground truth images), while it is tested on the images from both scanners to create the full set of segmented training data for the segmentation stream input of Faster R-CNN.
-It is important that at least half of the test data for U-net is not in the training set since the actual test images for the full multi-stream network will not be in the training set of U-net.
-This avoids overfitting U-net to allow for imperfections in segmented training data.
+This mean that a black image with a white mask in the area of localization needs to be fed into the network, for each of first the each RGB (red, green, blue color scale) image subsection (described in 5.1).
+This is shown in Figure \ref{mfrcnn} and is labeled part 1.
+Ground truth data for the segmentation network is created for each image subsection in the training set by drawing a square of black pixels the same size as each image subsection, with a white circle of pixels in the same location of mitosis using the annotated coordinates of the mitosis location.
+Images input into UNet must also be slightly downsized to avoid padding issues.
+UNet is then trained for 80 iterations on half of the Faster R-CNN training set (consisting of only the Aperio scanner images and their corresponding ground truth images), before it is tested on the images from both scanners to create the full set of segmented training data for the segmentation stream input of Faster R-CNN.
+It is important that at least half of the test data for UNet is not in the training set since the actual test images for the full Multi-stream network will not be in the training set of UNet.
+This avoids over-fitting and allows for imperfections to occur in segmented the training data.